 Once in your cPanel, scroll down to the “Autoinstallers” section and select Joomla.

-Then you click “Install” to start Joomla installation.
+Then you click “Install” to start the Joomla installation.

 Select “Joomla 3” from the dropdown menu and leave the installation folder empty if you want Joomla to be installed in the root directory of your hosting account.

-Choose your username and password that’ll be used to login to your Joomla dashboard.
+Choose your username and password that’ll be used to login into your Joomla dashboard.
 You can also enter your email address.